 In the context of the statutory audit of the annual accounts of Tessenderlo Group NV ("the Company"), we provide you with our statutory auditor's report.
-This includes our report on the annual accounts for the year ended 31 December 2020, as well as other legal and regulatory requirements.
+This includes our report on the annual accounts for the year ended December 31, 2019, as well as other legal and regulatory requirements.
 Our report is one and indivisible.

-We were appointed as statutory auditor by the general meeting of 14 May 2019, in accordance with the proposal of the board of directors issued on the recommendation of the audit committee and as presented by the workers' council.
-Our mandate will expire on the date of the general meeting deliberating on the annual accounts for the year ended 31 December 2021.
-We have performed the statutory audit of the annual accounts of Tessenderlo Group NV for two consecutive financial years.
+We were appointed as statutory auditor by the general meeting of May 14, 2019, in accordance with the proposal of the board of directors issued on the recommendation of the audit committee and as presented by the workers' council.
+Our mandate will expire on the date of the general meeting deliberating on the annual accounts for the year ended December 31, 2021.
+This is the first year we performed the statutory audit of the annual accounts of Tessenderlo Group NV.